 - (A) Pay Rates.
-All employees in the bargaining unit shall be granted a two and one-half percent (2.5%) pay increase effective at the beginning of the pay period which includes April 1, 2021; a three percent (3%) increase effective at the beginning of the pay period which includes April 1, 2022; and a three and one-half percent (3.5%) increase effective at the beginning of the pay period which includes April 1, 2023.
+All employees in the bargaining unit shall be granted a five percent (5%) pay increase effective at the beginning of the pay period following acceptance of this agreement by City Council; a five percent (5%) increase effective at the beginning of the pay period which includes April 1, 2025; and a five percent (5%) increase effective at the beginning of the pay period which includes April 1, 2026.
 The hourly rate of pay of each employee of the City shall be at the sole pay rate for employees whose classes are assigned to Pay Range 29 or below.
-Employees whose classes are assigned to Pay Range 30 or above shall be paid as provided herein, or at an hourly rate authorized for that pay range as provided in subsection (B), (C), and (D) below.
+Employees whose classes are assigned to Pay Range 30 or above shall be paid as provided herein, or at an hourly rate authorized for that pay range as provided in subsections (B), (C), and (D) below.
 Changes in pay made to any rate in Pay Range 30 and above shall be effective at the beginning of the next pay period following written notice by the Appointing Authority to the Civil Service Commission.
 Except as set forth in this Article, the City will not unilaterally change an employee's Pay Range. - (B) New Hiring Rate.
 The hiring rate for a class shall be at the lowest pay rate in the range except as otherwise provided herein.
 Wherein a multiple pay range is established for a classification, the Appointing Authority will designate the range at which the employee shall be paid in accordance with Section 26.1(A). - (C) Demotion.
-Whenever an employee is reduced from his/her class to a class which is assigned more than one pay range or more than one pay rate, the Appointing

-Authority shall have the sole discretion as to which range or rate the employee is entitled to be paid within the new class.

-(D) Local 1632 Merit Increases.
+Whenever an employee is reduced from their class to a class which is assigned more than one pay range or more than one pay rate, the Appointing Authority shall have the sole discretion as to which range or rate the employee is entitled to be paid within the new class. - (D) Local 1632 Merit Increases.
 The City shall continue a merit pay review system for bargaining unit employees assigned to classifications with variable pay ranges and/or pay ranges 30 and above.
-Each employee shall be evaluated once every two (2) years (provided the conditions set forth below are met) based on the employee's classification seniority date.
-If an employee meets or exceeds the requirements of the merit pay review system, the Appointing Authority or designee may approve a merit pay increase for him/her.
-If an employee has reached the highest step of the highest pay range(s) assigned to his/her classification, and otherwise qualifies for a merit increase, the Appointing Authority or designee may give that employee a merit bonus of two hundred (\$200), less taxes and appropriate deductions.
+Each employee shall be evaluated annually (provided the conditions set forth below are met) based on the employee's classification seniority date.
+If an employee meets or exceeds the requirements of the merit pay review system, the Appointing Authority or designee may approve a merit pay increase for them.
+If an employee has reached the highest step of the highest pay range(s) assigned to their classification, and otherwise qualifies for a merit increase, the Appointing Authority or designee may give that employee a merit bonus of three hundred and fifty dollars (\$350), less taxes and appropriate deductions.
 If an employee is denied a merit pay increase, the employee shall be provided the reason(s) for such denial in writing.
 A merit increase will not be denied solely on the basis of a lack of funding.
-For employees whose classification seniority anniversary date occurs on or after April 1, 2003, employees who have reached the highest step in a single pay range, and otherwise qualifies for a merit increase, may receive a merit bonus of two hundred dollars (\$200), less taxes and appropriate deductions.